TotallyNotAB0t/Unity_Platformer/README.md

 - Restart mechanic when touching the saw
 - Every movement animated, except death.
 - Small Menu with 2 buttons : one to switch to the game scene, the other to quit the app
-- Add checkpoints
+- Added checkpoints
-- Add a real death (and don't allow the player to move)
+- Added a real death (and don't allow the player to move)
-- Add ennemies + their scripted movement 🎊
+- Added ennemies + their scripted movement 🎊
-- Add lives (animated)
+- Added lives (animated)
+- Added moving platforms

 Features to be implemented :
-- Add moving platforms

 - Maybe add a walljump feature
 - More to come :)